-- 1) (\1) to (\7) mean as follows and are illustrated of the general drawing for Close-up Survey area in Annex 1-6, 1 (5) of the Guidance: (2021) - (\1) Web frame in a ballast tank means vertical web in side tank, hopper web in hopper tank, floor in double bottom tank and deck transverse in double deck tank(where fitted), including adjacent structural members.
-In fore and aft peak tanks web frame means a complete transverse web frame ring including adjacent structural members. - (\2) Deck transverse, including adjacent deck structural members(or external structure on deck in way of the tank, where applicable) - (\3) Transverse bulkhead complete in cargo tanks, including girder system, adjacent structural members (such as longitudinal bulkheads) and internal structure of lower and upper stools, where fitted. - (\4) Transverse bulkhead complete in ballast tanks, including girder system and adjacent structural members, such as longitudinal bulkheads, girders in double bottom tanks, inner bottom plating, hopper side, connecting brackets. - (\5) Transverse bulkhead lower part in cargo tank, including girder system, adjacent structural members(such as longitudinal bulkheads) and internal structure of lower stool, where fitted. - (\6) The knuckle area and the upper part(5 metres approximately), including adjacent structural members.
-Knuckle area is the area of the web frame around the connections of the slope hopper plating to the inner hull bulkhead and the inner bottom plating, up to 2 metres from the corners both on the bulkhead and the double bottom. - (\7) Web frame in a cargo oil tank means deck transverse, longitudinal bulkhead structural elements and cross ties, where fitted, including adjacent structural members. - 2) Ballast tank: Apart from the fore and aft peak tanks, the term "ballast tank" has the following meaning: - all ballast compartments(hopper tank, side tank and double-deck tank, if separate from double-bottom tank) located on one side, i.e. portside or starboard side, and additionally double-bottom tank on port side plus starboard side, when the longitudinal central girder is not watertight and, therefore, the dou ble-bottom tank is a unique compartment from portside to starboard side; or - all ballast compartments(double-bottom tank, hopper tank, side tank and double-deck tank) located on one side, i.e. portside or starboard side, when the longitudinal central girder is watertight and, therefore, the portside double-bottom tank separate from the starboard-side double-bottom tank.".
-(2019) - 3) Where no centre cargo tanks are fitted(as in the case of centre longitudinal bulkhead), transverse bulkheads in wing tanks are to be surveyed.
+- 1) (1) to (7) mean as follows and are illustrated of the general drawing for Close-up Survey area in Annex 1-6, 1 (5) of the Guidance: (2021) - (1) Web frame in a ballast tank means vertical web in side tank, hopper web in hopper tank, floor in double bottom tank and deck transverse in double deck tank(where fitted), including adjacent structural members.
+In fore and aft peak tanks web frame means a complete transverse web frame ring including adjacent structural members. - (2) Deck transverse, including adjacent deck structural members(or external structure on deck in way of the tank, where applicable) - (3) Transverse bulkhead complete in cargo tanks, including girder system, adjacent structural members (such as longitudinal bulkheads) and internal structure of lower and upper stools, where fitted. - (4) Transverse bulkhead complete in ballast tanks, including girder system and adjacent structural members, such as longitudinal bulkheads, girders in double bottom tanks, inner bottom plating, hopper side, connecting brackets. - (5) Transverse bulkhead lower part in cargo tank, including girder system, adjacent structural members(such as longitudinal bulkheads) and internal structure of lower stool, where fitted. - (6) The knuckle area and the upper part(5 metres approximately), including adjacent structural members.
+Knuckle area is the area of the web frame around the connections of the slope hopper plating to the inner hull bulkhead and the inner bottom plating, up to 2 metres from the corners both on the bulkhead and the double bottom. - (7) Web frame in a cargo oil tank means deck transverse, longitudinal bulkhead structural elements and cross ties, where fitted, including adjacent structural members. - 2) Ballast tank: Apart from the fore and aft peak tanks, the term "ballast tank" has the following meaning: - all ballast compartments(hopper tank, side tank and double-deck tank, if separate from double-bottom tank) located on one side, i.e. portside or starboard side, and additionally double-bottom tank on port side plus starboard side, when the longitudinal central girder is not watertight and, therefore, the dou ble bottom tank is a unique compartment from portside to starboard side; or - all ballast compartments(double-bottom tank, hopper tank, side tank and double-deck tank) located on one side, i.e. portside or starboard side, when the longitudinal central girder is watertight and, therefore, the portside double-bottom tank separate from the starboard-side double-bottom tank.".
+(2019) - 3) Where no centre cargo tanks are fitted(as in the case of centre longitudinal bulkhead), transverse bulkheads in wing tanks are to be surveyed. - 4) The term "deemed necessary by the Society" means the cases as specified in Ch 1, 801.
+5 of the Guidance.
+(2023)

-Table 1.3.11 Minimum requirements for thickness measurements at Special Survey of Double Hull Oil Tankers
+Table 1.3.11 Minimum requirements for thickness measurements at Special Survey of Double Hull Oil Tankers (2023)